Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Introduction

-The differential-algebraic equation in~\eqref{eq:slowsub} has the geometric interpretation of a (generically) lower-dimensional dynamical system for the slow variables $v$.
-If $p=(u,v)\in\cC_0$ is a normally hyperbolic point, i.e., if $p\in\cC_0$ so that $\cC_0$ is locally a sufficiently smooth manifold and the Jacobian matrix $\txtD_u f(p,0)$ has no spectrum on the imaginary axis, then Fenichel's Theorem~\cite{Fenichel4,Jones,KuehnBook} implies that the critical manifold $\cC_0$ perturbs near $p$ to a slow manifold $\cC_\varepsilon$.
-The slow manifold $\cC_\varepsilon$ is then $\cO(\varepsilon)$-close, in the Hausdorff distance, to $\cC_0$ as $\varepsilon\ra 0$; moreover, the dynamics on $\cC_\varepsilon$ is locally topologically conjugate to that on $\cC_0$.
+The differential-algebraic Equation~\eqref{eq:slowsub} has the geometric interpretation of a (generically) lower-dimensional dynamical system for the slow variables $v$.
+If $p=(u,v)\in\cC_0$ is a normally hyperbolic point, i.e., if $\cC_0$ is locally a sufficiently smooth manifold and the Jacobian matrix $\txtD_u f(p,0)$ at $p\in\cC_0$ has no spectrum on the imaginary axis, then Fenichel's Theorem~\cite{Fenichel4,Jones,KuehnBook} implies that the critical manifold $\cC_0$ perturbs near $p$ to a slow manifold $\cC_\varepsilon$.
+The manifold $\cC_\varepsilon$ is then $\cO(\varepsilon)$-close, in the Hausdorff distance, to $\cC_0$ as $\varepsilon\ra 0$; moreover, the dynamics on $\cC_\varepsilon$ is locally topologically conjugate to that on $\cC_0$.
 Effectively, Fenichel's Theorem thus geometrically asserts that the normally hyperbolic regime can be viewed as a regular perturbation of its singular limit.
-However, it is relatively easy to prove that~\eqref{eq:fsstandard} also yields singular perturbations, as non-hyperbolic points generically occur for $m,n\geq 1$, which can intuitively be understood by introducing the fast time scale $t:=\tau/\varepsilon$ in \eqref{eq:fsstandard} and by then taking again the singular limit of $\varepsilon\ra 0$:
+However, it is relatively easy to prove that~\eqref{eq:fsstandard} also gives rise to singular perturbations, as non-hyperbolic points generically occur for $m,n\geq 1$, which can intuitively be understood by introducing the fast time scale $t:=\tau/\varepsilon$ in \eqref{eq:fsstandard} and by then taking again the singular limit of $\varepsilon\ra 0$: